MicrohexHQ/xchange-coinflex/README.md

 ## Building

 This project is built with [Maven][].
-It depends on the [Coinfloor Java client library][java-library], which you must fetch and install first.
+It depends on the [CoinFLEX Java client library][java-library], which you must fetch and install first.

 ```
 $ git clone -b v1.0 https://github.com/coinfloor/java-library.git coinfloor-library